 message, some errors will result.
 I also accepted the argument that prophetic fulfillment is often conditional upon obedience (or lack thereof), and I used this rationalization to excuse Ellen

 White’s failed predictions.
 With my twin rationalizations—that prophets can misunderstand their messages and that the fulfillment of their prophecies is highly conditional—I decided that no one

 would ever shake my faith in Ellen White again.
 I didn’t reckon with the Lord, though.
 He is so faithful.

-After graduation, I began teaching at an Adventist academy, married, and settled down to have a quiet life serving the Lord.
-I still wondered if I was saved, but I was so busy that I had few
+After graduation, I began teaching at an Adventist academy, got married, and settled down to have a quiet life serving the Lord.
+I still wondered if I was saved, but I was so busy that I had

 How?”
-He proceeded to explain that his wife had been listening to Christian radio, and that the commentator had identified Ellen White as a false prophet.
-He mentioned a Web site that
+He proceeded to explain that his wife had been listening to Christian radio, and that the speaker had identified Ellen White as a false prophet.
+The speaker mentioned a Website that

 would back up his assertion.
 My sister-in-law felt upset by his disrespect toward Sister White, so she went to the site intending to disprove the allegations.
 What a shock she

 experienced!
 I began giving my brother my platitudes regarding misunderstandings and conditionality, but I didn’t even manage to convince myself.
 My wife visited the offending Web site,

 and I began round two of my fruitless struggle against the Holy Spirit.